happybits/testlandingpages/DEPLOYMENT.md

 - ✅ Development branch for testing
 - ✅ Main branch for live deployment
 - ✅ Easy sync between template and projects
-- ✅ Images folder is shared but protected from direct web access
+- ✅ Images are centralized in pro/Images/ for security and maintainability
 - ✅ Only landing page files are deployed

 ## 📝 Customization Checklist